apache/drill/_docs/sql-ref/functions/002-conversion.md

 TO_TIMESTAMP(text, format)| timestamp
 TO_TIMESTAMP(double precision)| timestamp

-Use the ‘z’ option to identify the time zone in TO_TIMESTAMP to make sure the timestamp has the timezone in it.
+You can use the ‘z’ option to identify the time zone in TO_TIMESTAMP to make sure the timestamp has the timezone in it.
 Also, use the ‘z’ option to identify the time zone in a timestamp using the TO_CHAR function.
 For example:

     SELECT TO_TIMESTAMP('2015-03-30 20:49:59.0 UTC', 'YYYY-MM-dd HH:mm:ss.s z') AS Original,
            TO_CHAR(TO_TIMESTAMP('2015-03-30 20:49:59.0 UTC', 'YYYY-MM-dd HH:mm:ss.s z'), 'z') AS TimeZone